Quickstart

 ablo init scaffolds your project (next step shows what it creates) and ends

-by signing you in — one browser click, and a sk_test_ key is saved locally
+by signing you in — one browser click, and a project-scoped mk_ management

 2. Your Ablo schema (init scaffolded it)